Hidden camera found in women's bathroom aboard Navy ship

 Breaking News Emails

-WASHINGTON — The U.S. Navy is investigating a report that a female Marine found a camera in the women's bathroom of the USS Arlington, according to three military officials.
+WASHINGTON — The U.S. Navy is investigating a report that a female Marine found a camera in a women's bathroom of the USS Arlington, according to three military officials.

 In a statement, a spokesperson for the Sixth Fleet confirmed that the Naval Criminal Investigative Service (NCIS) is probing a "recording device in a head" aboard the Arlington, an amphibious transport dock that is currently in port in Greece.

-"The command has taken, and will continue to take, all necessary actions to ensure the safety and privacy of the victim," said Cdr.
-Kyle Raines.
+"The command has taken, and will continue to take, all necessary actions to ensure the safety and privacy of the victim," Cdr.
+Kyle Raines said.
 "The Navy/Marine Corps team takes all reports of sexual harassment seriously, and are committed to thoroughly investigating these allegations and providing resources and care to victims of sexual harassment."

-"To protect the legal rights and the privacy of all involved, we cannot release details, names, or any other identifying information at this time," said Raines.
+"To protect the legal rights and the privacy of all involved, we cannot release details, names or any other identifying information at this time," Raines said.

-In March, a female Marine reported the device, according to a U.S. military official, who said the device could record images but did not specify whether it could record stills or video.
+The female Marine reported the device in March, according to a U.S. military official, who said the device could record images but did not specify whether it could record stills or video.

-An NCIS investigation has been underway since March to determine who placed the device and whether any women were recorded.
+An NCIS investigation has been underway since then to determine who placed the device and whether any women were recorded.

 The Arlington is homeported in Norfolk, Va.